 "Dynamic fault tree analysis has extended the state of the art and the state of the practice in analysis of the dependability of computer systems."Joanne Bechta Dugan, Professor of Electrical & Computer Engineering

-Joanne Bechta Dugan is Professor of Electrical and Computer Engineering and the Director of the Computer Engineering Programs at the University of Virginia.
+Joanne Bechta Dugan is Professor of Electrical and Computer Engineering at the University of Virginia.
 Her research focuses on probabilistic assessment of the dependability of computer-based systems.
 She has developed the dynamic fault tree model, which extends the applicability of fault tree analysis to computer systems.
 Current work focuses on the development of a new sequence of interdisciplinary courses in robotics, including autonomous vehicles, humanoids and small robots for social applications.

 She and her colleagues and students developed the dynamic fault tree model, which has been used for reliability analysis and probabilistic risk assessment by industry, academic and government researchers and contractors.
 A software tool that embodies this work (called Galileo) was developed by researchers at the University of Virginia and has been used by NASA and its contractors for many years.